 Thursday, 3:30pm-4:45pm

-Outside Work Required: This class has little work required outside of class with the exception of reading the weekly email for reminders and preparations for class such as bringing in costume accessories, filling in a worksheet, or watching a related video.
+Students will need up to 30-minutes per week to read the weekly emails, and periodic preparations for class such as bringing in costume accessories, filling in a worksheet, finishing a project or watching a related video.

 Scholar Level